-Aperio Group, LLC ("Aperio") serves as the sub-adviser for the quality strategy of the Fund.
+Aperio Group, LLC ("Aperio") and Grantham, Mayo, Van Otterloo & Co.
+LLC ("GMO") serve as the sub-advisers for the quality strategy of the Fund.
 Wellington Management Company LLP ("Wellington") serves as the sub-adviser for the global quality growth strategy of the Fund.